Google favours websites in its search engine results that it considers technically high-quality.

 <img>

-<image> inside an <svg> element
+<image> within <svg> element

 <video>